September 4, 2009

 "Our security forces have been ordered to end the use of heavy caliber guns, combat aircraft and aerial weapons which could cause civilian casualties," said the executive, who for the first time admitted that has been used in their offense.

-The Sri Lanka Army launched a week ago a final attack against the Liberation Tigers of Tamil Eelam (LTTE) in a coastal strip of the northern district of Mullaitivu, the last outbreak of guerrilla resistance after 25 years of war.
+The Sri Lanka Army launched an attack last week end against the Liberation Tigers of Tamil Eelam (LTTE) in a coastal strip of the northern district of Mullaitivu, the last outbreak of guerrilla resistance after 25 years of war.

 In this small area, approximately 17 square kilometers and previously declared "safe area" by the Government, had gathered up to 190,000 civilians (UN estimates), many fled to other combat zones.